-Neural Network Training

-Training a neural network is the same principle as training a linear/logistic regression: the goal is to find weights that minimize the difference, for all pairs input features/target value in a training set, between the target value and the output of the NN when provided the feature values.

 Deep Neural Networks

-Deep Neural Networks is a name for neural networks composed of a large number of layers of neurons: for instance, a 4-10-2 neural network is composed of 3 layers, the first one composed of 4 neurons (receiving as input data features), whose outputs are the input of 10 neurons in the second layer, whose output are the input of 2 neurons in the third and last layer.
+Deep Neural Networks is a name for neural networks composed of a large number of layers of neurons: for instance, a 4-10-2 neural network is composed of 3 layers, the first one composed of 4 neurons (receiving as input data features), whose outputs are the input of 10 neurons in the second layer, whose output are the inputs of 2 neurons in the third and last layer.

 Fully Connected Layer

 Several types of layers exist.
 The simplest one is called a Fully connected layers, and is simply defined such as all the outputs of each neuron in a layer are inputs of the neurons of the next layer.

 Illustration of a Neural Network

 A deep neural networks composed of 3 hidden layers.
-The input is provided as 8 features, each of the hidden layer has 9 neurons, and they are fully connected layers.
-The output consists of 3 output values.
-Artificial Neural Networks Artificial Neural Networks are a family of machine learning algorithms loosely inspired by biological neural network.
-They are composed of basic units called neurons or perceptrons, that individually plays a role equivalent to a logistic classifier: they can be trained through examples to combine input features in order to predict a value or a class.
-A neural network consists in stacking such perceptrons in layers: the output of a perceptron is the input of another one.
-All weights are trained simultaneously, allowing to learn non-linear, complex functions.
-Convolution Layer Convolution layers are another type of layers in which inputs are combined in a particular way, based on some relation known a priori between them.
-They are typically used on images: each pixel of the image is a feature (e.g.: from 0 -white- to 255 -black), and those pixels have a particular organization: each pixel has 4 (rook adjacency))or 8(Queen adjacency) neighbors.
+The input is provided as 8 features, each of the hidden layer has 4 neurons, and they are fully connected layers.
+The output consists of 2 output values.
+Convolution Layer

+Convolution layers are another type of layers in which inputs are combined in a particular way, based on some relation known a priori between them.
+They are typically used on images: each pixel of the image is a feature (e.g.: from O -white- to 255 -black), and those pixels have a particular organization: each pixel has 4 (rook adjacencyl) or 8 (Queen adjacency) neighbors.
 In a convolution layer, a higher level pixel is created for each input pixel by combining its neighbors in a particular way.
 The matrix defining how to combine neighbors is called a kernel.
 Illustration of a convolution